ArchiveOfMerit/verified-academic-record/gamache-origins/READMEGAMACHEANCESTRY.md

 - the primary verified academic record surface
 - scholarly and professional identity materials
 - academic metadata, provenance, and archival governance records maintained elsewhere in the repository
+- suppression-related repository materials stored separately

 That separation is deliberate.
-It keeps ancestry-related work organized without collapsing it into unrelated academic or public record surfaces.
+It keeps ancestry-related work organized without collapsing it into unrelated academic, archival, or suppression-specific surfaces.

 ## Connected Public Materials